Finnish models of public transport: Orderer-producer-model

-In the orderer-producer model, a community plans the transportation system, buys services from different contractors, and pays from ticket revenues and through community subsidizes.
+In the orderer-producer model, a community plans the transportation system, buys services from different contractors, and pays from ticket revenues and through community subsidies.
 The main part from traffic is tendered.
 The model is used in HSL bus traffic, and in the Turku public transport.
 HSL buys train transportation from VR Group as if the transportation was tendered, but pays the price that has been defined by the monopoly of VR Oy.
 The Turku public transportation company receives a compensation proportioned to the tendering.